ViaductCSS/utilities.format-model/README.md

 Utilities.Format-Model
 ======================

-Format Model Directory which contains all of the core framework's utility format model partials
+Utilities Format Model Directory which contains all of the core framework's utility format model partials